 2 teaspoons neutral-flavored oil, such as vegetable or canola

-In a heavy-bottomed saucepan, bring cream and milk to a simmer.
+In a stainless steel saucepan, bring cream and milk to a simmer.
 Remove from heat, stir in mint leaves, cover, and let steep for 2 hours.

-In another heavy-bottomed saucepan, whisk together egg yolks and sugar until well combined.
+In another stainless steel saucepan, whisk together egg yolks and sugar until well combined.
 Quickly strain dairy into pot with egg yolks, pressing on the mint with the back of a spoon to extract as much mint flavor as possible.
 Whisk until fully combined, then set over medium heat and cook, whisking frequently, until a custard forms on a spoon and a finger swiped across the back leaves a clean line, or until custard temperature reaches 170°F (77°C).
 Add salt to taste.

 Pour custard through a fine-mesh strainer into an airtight container and chill in an ice bath or refrigerator until temperature drops to 40°F (4°C), about 4 hours for ice bath, up to overnight for refrigerator.